StevenBlack/vocab/readme.md

 ### livid
-The word literally means the color of flesh after being strangled—bluish-gray —but most of the time it's used to describe furious anger, as in choking with anger.
+The word literally means the color of flesh after being strangled—bluish-gray — but most of the time it's used to describe furious anger, as in choking with anger.
 If you arrive a half-hour late for a meeting with someone who hates to be kept waiting, you're likely to find that the person you are meeting is either livid or not there.
 Say LIH-VID.